 The information in this article can be applied to any impairment that significantly impacts a person's ability to sit.

-To meet the basic requirements for eligibility for Social Security disability benefits, your medical condition must prevent you from doing substantial work (generally, work that earns you over $1,170 per month) for at least 12 consecutive months.
+To meet the basic requirements for eligibility for Social Security disability benefits, your medical condition must prevent you from doing substantial work (generally, work that earns you over about $1,350 per month) for at least 12 consecutive months.

-Next you will have to show that your sitting disability is a severe impairment and that you do not have the "residual functional capacity" (RFC) to do any job because of your inability to sit.
+Next you'll have to show that your sitting disability is a severe impairment and that you don't have the "residual functional capacity" (RFC) to do any job because of your inability to sit.
 Below we'll discuss what your RFC needs to look like to get disability benefits.

-To establish your RFC, the SSA will look at the medical evidence you have provided in support of your claim to see how your condition impacts your ability to do certain strength-related work activities.
+To establish your RFC, the SSA will look at the medical evidence in your file to see how your condition impacts your ability to do certain strength-related work activities.
 The SSA will then assign you an RFC for sedentary, light, medium, heavy, or very heavy work.

 Here are some examples.

-For more information, read our article on arguing you can do only less than sedentary work.
+For more information, read our article about how to argue you can do only "less than sedentary" work.

-Social Security will give your doctor's opinion substantial weight if it is backed up by medical evidence and consistent with information from other doctors or sources (including Social Security's doctor if you are sent to a consultative exam).
+Social Security is likely to give your doctor's opinion substantial weight if it's backed up by medical evidence and consistent with information from other doctors or sources (including Social Security's doctor, if you're sent to a consultative exam).
 Ask your treating doctor to prepare an RFC (or "medical source statement") for you that includes information on your limited ability to sit.
-Also, ask your doctor to explain how objective medical evidence (tests) support your doctor's opinion that your ability to sit is limited.
+Also, ask your doctor to explain how objective medical evidence (tests) support their opinion that your ability to sit is limited.
 If your doctor is reluctant, see our article on what to do if your doctor won't help you with your disability claim.

-Even if the SSA determines you have the RFC to do a sedentary job, you may still win your claim using the following techniques:
+Even if the SSA determines you have the RFC to do a sedentary job, you could still win your claim using the following techniques:

 Jobs with a sit/stand option.
 The symptoms of your condition may require that you be able to sit and stand or otherwise change positions as needed throughout the day.
-This requirement can significantly reduce the number of jobs that a person can do.
-If the objective medical evidence in your file shows that you must be able to alternate positions when you want to, it may be possible to argue that no jobs exist in significant numbers in the national or local economy that accommodate this requirement.
+This requirement can significantly reduce the number of jobs that a person can do, because many employers don't provide that option.
+If the objective medical evidence in your file shows that you must be able to alternate positions when you want to, it's possible to argue that no jobs exist in significant numbers in the national or local economy that accommodate this requirement.

 Grid rules.
-Older claimants may be able to win a claim using the grid rules, even if the SSA has determined the claimant can do a sit down job.
-The grid rules are a series of tables that direct a finding of disabled or not disabled based on the claimant's age, education, RFC, and the skill level of past work.
+Older claimants may be able to win a claim using Social Security's grid rules, even if the SSA has determined a claimant can do a sit-down job.
+The grid rules are a series of tables that say whether a claimant is disabled or not disabled based on the claimant's age, education, RFC, and the skill level of their past work.
 The grids can frequently help older, less educated claimants win approval.
-For more information, see our series of articles on how to win benefits using the grids.
+For instance, someone age 50 who has only done unskilled work in the past will be found disabled even if they have a sedentary RFC.
+For more information, see our series of articles on how to win benefits using the grid rules.